grnet/synnefo/docs/source/devguide.rst

 ======================  =========================

 The reply is a list of container names.
 Account headers (as in a ``HEAD`` request) will also be included.
+Cross-user requests are not allowed to use ``until`` and only include the account/container modification dates in the reply.

 If a ``format=xml`` or ``format=json`` argument is given, extended information on the containers will be returned, serialized in the chosen format.
 For each container, the information will include all container metadata (names will be in lower case and with hyphens replaced with underscores):